Data Staging

 In the data staging configuration file there are three base definition settings for further adjustments:

-After running the data staging process for every test data object within the addressed component there exists a data table on the staging database with the imported records from all selection results.
+After running the data staging process for every test data object within the addressed directory (with TOR or CSV file content) there exists a data table on the staging database with the imported records from all selected files.

 2. Input